dckiller51/bodymiscale/README.md

 Implantation of calculations.
 Thanks to lolouk44.
 I took the liberty of taking back these files.

 **0.0.1**
 First version.
-Thanks to the designer of the component plant of homeassisant.
+Thanks to the designer of the component plant of homeassistant.